 What is particularly interesting is to see how people would react when they play the responder’s role and are confronted with the same proposal they themselves had made.

-Their paper, newly published in Economic Inquiry, finds compelling evidence that suggests most people’s behavior conforms to the Golden Rule.
+Their paper, newly published in Economic Inquiry, finds compelling evidence that suggests most people’s behaviour conforms to the Golden Rule.

 According to the study, about 93 per cent would say yes to their own offers.
 Through a belief elicitation method, the research also finds that, possibly to the surprise of many economists, such Golden Rule behaviour is not driven by people’s monetary pursuit.